consulo/consulo-dev.github.io/docs/reference_guide/custom_language_support/syntax_highlighting_and_error_highlighting.md

 > **NOTE** See also [Code Inspections](code_inspections_and_intentions.md) which offer a more fine-grained control and some additional features.

 ### Errors/Warning
-See [Inspections](https://jetbrains.design/intellij/text/inspections/) topic in _IntelliJ Platform UI Guidelines_ on how to write message texts for highlighting/quick fixes.
+See [Inspections](https://jetbrains.design/intellij/text/inspections/) topic in _Consulo UI Guidelines_ on how to write message texts for highlighting/quick fixes.

 To highlight a region of text as a warning or error (2020.1 and later):
 ```java